ssvlabs/SIPs/sips/cluster_consensus.md

 According to Monte Carlo simulations using a dataset based on the Mainnet, this proposal reduces to $21.60$% the current number of messages exchanged in the network.
 Note that this result includes aggregating the post-consensus messages into a single message.

 Regarding the number of bits exchanged, we estimate that this proposal will reduce the current value to, at least, $52.96$%.
-Notice that this reduction is not as significant as than the number of messages reduction due to the larger post-consensus messages.
+Notice that this reduction is not as significant as the number of messages reduction due to the larger post-consensus messages.

 Again with Monte Carlo simulations using the Mainnet dataset, the number of attestation duties aggregated presented the following distribution (notice that it also represents the number of partial signature messages merged into a single message).